 Staying inside more frequently these days?

 Even if you're huddled in the office all day, your skin is, unfortunately, not off the hook.
-Blue light, also known as high-energy visible light, damages our skin without effective care.
+Blue light, also known as high-energy visible light, damages our skin without effective care and is constantly surrounding us.

 Blue light is the highest energy light that humans can physically see.
-It comes from the sun and our electronic devices.
+It comes from the sun and electronic devices such as computers, televisions, and phones.

 Blue light (also known as high-energy visible light) comes from the sun and your electronic devices' backgrounds.
 Physically, blue light is most similar to the sun's ultraviolet radiation, the rays which cause sunburn and skin cancer.
 The sun emits blue light in abundance, but with our faces glued to screens hours a day, our bodies are receiving this light at unprecedented levels.
 In 2018, Nielsen reported that US adults, on average, spent over nine hours a day engaging with screens.
 With this constant exposure, it's critical to understand what blue light does to our bodies.